 And the third component we like to see in a planned quit attempt is the use of a medication.
 So whether that’s nicotine patches or a prescription medication, there’s a whole variety of options.
 Those products tend to improve the likelihood of success.

 Quitting smoking for some people certainly is very difficult, and though we’ve traditionally viewed this as a habit or a lifestyle choice, certainly from a medical perspective we see this as a bonafide or a true addiction disorder.
 But we see it as a disorder that is eminently treatable.
-Often seeing a local family physician or a registered dietitian and athletic therapist is a great option to take control of this condition.
-Physiotherapy and exercise is also optimal for overall health.

 We have approaches that help people to quit smoking.
 Anybody making a quit attempt really should reach out for support.
 Whether that support is from a healthcare professional, and that can be a pharmacist or a family doctor, or whether that support is from a family member or a current smoker who’s making a quit attempt alongside them, support is a really valuable element of a quit plan.